| Title: | A Control Systems Toolbox |

 rampplot(sys, t)

-has as many rows as there are outputs, and columns of the same size of length(t)
+The matrix y has as many rows as there are outputs, and columns of the same size of length(t).

 vector is not specified, then the automatically set time